gmisail/rpi-ieee/officers.md

     <div class="card blog-card col-lg m-3">
         <div class="card-body">
-            <h3>Tom Petr</h3>
+            <h3>Colin Kilburn</h3>
             <h5>Vice-President</h5>
             <p>
-                As Vice-President of RPI-IEEE I am mainly tasked with assisting the President of RPI-IEEE.
-Those tasks involve serving as ex officio Vice-Chair regarding IEEE reporting, overseeing RPI-IEEE activity, and serving as an official representative of the organization.
-I am a sophomore Electrical & Computer Systems Engineering dual major and I expect to graduate in 2023.
-Outside of RPI-IEEE, I am the EDE Project Manager for Rensselaer Motorsport and I also enjoy sports, the outdoors, playing guitar, video games, and everything related to tech and computers.
-I look forward to an exciting two semesters ahead of us as Vice-President!
+                Hello!
+My name is Colin Kilburn and I am the Vice President of RPI-IEEE.
+I am majoring in Electrical Engineering with a focus in computer hardware and I hope to graduate a year early in the Spring of 2022.
+My goal for the club is to see the number of active members grow substantially so that once I and the other members of E-board graduate, the organization continues to function smoothly.
+Outside of my studies, I enjoy building custom mechanical keyboards and PCs.
+Feel free to contact me at my email below if you have any questions or suggestions.
                 <br>
                 <br>
-                <a href="mailto:petrt@rpi.edu">petrt@rpi.edu</a>
+                <a href="mailto:kilbuc@rpi.edu">kilbuc@rpi.edu</a>
             </p>
         </div>
     </div>